dspinellis/git-issue/README.md

 * `git issue git`: Run the specified Git command on the issues repository.

-Issues and comments are specified through the SHA hash associated with the parent of the commit that opened them.
+Issues and comments are specified through the SHA hash associated with the parent of the commit that opened them, which is specifically crafted for that element and can be used to derive its date and author.

 ## Internals
 All data are stored under `.issues`, which should be placed under `.gitignore`,